![]() |

 Collaboration with the South Pacific |

-![]() Comparison of Fluke catalogues and DNA Data will provide information on migratory exchange between breeding regions within Oceania and Eastern Asutralia.
+Comparison of humpback whale fluke catalogues and DNA data will provide information on migratory exchange between breeding regions within Oceania and Eastern Australia.

 Map of Oceania showing location of New Caledonia, New Zealand, Tonga, Solomons, Cook Islands, Vanuatu, Fiji, Samoa and French Polynesia. |